Moduli space of connections on rational irregular curves: Preliminary Notions

-for a $\theta$ that depends on the spectral data of $\Omega_\D$, and on $V^k$ the solutions are holomorphic.
-Moreover, a solution $Y(x)$ will grow exponentially fast on $V^0$ and decreases faster than any finite power $|x|^{N>0}$ in $V^1$.
-For more details, see paragraph 21.1 of \cite{Ily} and section 1.3 of \cite{RHrank2}.
+for a $\theta$ that depends on the residual spectral data of $\Omega_\D$.
+On $V^k$ the solutions are indeed holomorphic.
+Moreover, some solution $Y(x)$ will grow exponentially fast on $V^0$ and decreases faster than any finite power $|x|^{N>0}$ in $V^1$.
+For more details about Stokes phenomena, see paragraph 21.1 of \cite{Ily} and section 1.3 of \cite{RHrank2}.